pratham-sachdeva/Powerbi-customer-churn-analysis/README.md

 Open Power BI Desktop and open the downloaded file.
 Once the report is loaded, you can interact with the visuals, apply filters, and explore the customer churn analysis.

+## Acknowledgments

+I would like to express my gratitude to DataCamp for providing the case study and dataset for this project.
+Their contribution made this analysis possible and helped me gain valuable insights into customer churn.

 I hope you find the insights valuable and applicable to your business scenarios.
 Happy analyzing!